Nits vs Lumens vs Luminance

 Light International System of Units (SI)

-At Newhaven Display, we measure luminance in candelas per square meter to specify the brightness capability of our display products.
+At Newhaven Display, we use luminance in candelas per square meter or nits to specify the brightness capability of our display products.

 Nits

-Nits or NITS are a measure of luminance, meaning it measures how much light an object emits.
+What are Nits?
+Nits (or NITS) are a measure of luminance, meaning it measures how much light an object emits.
 The term nit comes from the Latin word nitere, which means "to shine".
 The nit doesn't officially belong to the International System of Units (SI) or any other measurement system.

 One NIT is equivalent to one Candela per square meter.
 Not only do they represent the same type of quantity, but they’re also equivalent units.